I created this guide to include everything you need to know about TENS UNIT devices, including the best models but...

 - Have a long life.
 Choose only the best materials provided they don’t trigger your allergies.

 - Are compatible with your TENS unit.
-Many brands that retail TENS units design these devices so that they can work only with electrode pads manufactured by the same company.
+Many brands that retail units design these devices so that they can work only with electrode pads manufactured by the same company.

 Size And Portability